 And it is one of the most spectacular Anglo-Norman fortifications in Ireland.

-This majestic rock is 46 metres (151 ft) above a flat plain of the countryside, and has the ruins of Dunamase Castle, a defensive stronghold dating from the early Hiberno-Norman period with a view across to the Slieve Bloom Mountains.
+This majestic rock is 46 meters (151 ft) above a flat plain of the countryside.
+And has the ruins of Dunamase Castle, a defensive stronghold dating from the early Hiberno-Norman period with a view across to the Slieve Bloom Mountains.